Use conditional placeholders

 Picture

-If you want the conditional placeholder to be replaced with an image, select the Picture object from the drop-down menu.
+If you want the conditional placeholder to be replaced with an image, select Picture from the drop-down menu.
 This will open the same window that is used to insert images to email signature template (learn more about the Insert picture option).
 After you select the image, you can use the button to change its properties (Fig. 10.).

 Fig. 10.
 You can change the picture properties by clicking the … (ellipsis) button.